Chapter 39 - Hollow

 Corelia.

 Yet Kita was unable to see the queen she knew.
 There was darkness in her aura, a gray cloud behind her light green eyes; the same thing Kita saw when she talked about the war.
-There was still no word to put to it, but she knew it carried resentment.
+There was still no word to put to it, but she could now see that it carried resentment with it.

 Corelia sighed, "They will come whether we do or don't bait them.
 The problem is that we don't have the means to defeat them, much less destroy them."